 With positions and scopes of work growing increasingly complex, more and more companies opt to hire different types of workers.
-Deciding whether to hire full-time employees or independent contractors depends on several factors, including taxes, compensation, and benefits.
+Deciding whether to hire full-time W2 employees or 1099 independent contractors depends on several factors, including taxes, compensation, and benefits.
 This article will outline all of the relevant factors so you can understand them better and make an informed hiring decision.

-A summary: 1099 contractors vs. W2 employees
+Difference between 1099 independent contractors vs. W2 employee

 There are benefits and challenges for each of the two worker types, and different legal obligations and tax forms.
 Continue reading for a more detailed breakdown.